Hypoxiic/smart-heat-pump-optimisation/README.md

 - **For the Optimiser:** The optimiser itself will need a defined strategy for these NaN periods, such as switching to a different objective (e.g., pure carbon minimization if cost is unknown) or using a pre-defined surrogate/fallback tariff.

 ### Baseline Benchmarks
 Before developing complex optimisation models, establish baseline performance using simple rule-based approaches.
 This will provide a reference point to quantify the benefits of the advanced optimiser.
+These baselines will be implemented and evaluated (e.g., in a Jupyter Notebook or a dedicated script) to calculate total operational cost and carbon emissions.

-- **Example Rules:**
+- **Example Rules to Evaluate:**
-    - "Run heat pump if `cost_p_per_kwh` < X (e.g., 20 p/kWh)"
+    - **Cost-Threshold Rule:** Run heat pump if `cost_p_per_kwh` < X (e.g., 15 p/kWh, 20 p/kWh, 25 p/kWh).
+Test various thresholds.
-    - "Run heat pump if `carbon_intensity_actual` < Y (e.g., 120 gCO2/kWh)"
+    - **Carbon-Threshold Rule:** Run heat pump if `carbon_intensity_actual` < Y (e.g., 100 gCO2/kWh, 150 gCO2/kWh, 200 gCO2/kWh).
+Test various thresholds.
-    - Combinations of these, or time-of-day based rules.
+    - **Fixed Schedule (Time-of-Day):** Run heat pump during pre-defined off-peak hours (e.g., 00:00-05:00 daily) or typical assumed cheaper periods.
+    - **Combined Threshold Rule:** Run heat pump if `cost_p_per_kwh` < X AND `carbon_intensity_actual` < Y.
+    - **Always-On (Naive Upper Bound):** Simulate the heat pump running constantly.
+    - **Temperature-Driven (Basic Thermostat):** Run heat pump if `apparent_temperature` < Z (e.g., 18°C), without considering cost or carbon.

+- **Evaluation Metrics:** For each baseline, calculate:
+    - Total electricity consumed (kWh).
+    - Total operational cost (£).
+    - Total carbon emissions (kgCO2).
-- **Outcome:** Compute the total operational cost and carbon emissions over the entire dataset (or representative periods) for these baseline rules.
-This will generate baseline cost and carbon curves against which the ML-driven optimiser can be compared.
+- **Outcome:** These calculations will generate baseline cost and carbon figures against which the ML-driven optimiser can be compared.
+The performance during the "Gap Period" (where `cost_p_per_kwh` is NaN) will need special consideration for rules involving cost (e.g., rule cannot apply, or a default high cost is assumed).

+**Baseline Evaluation Implementation:**
+- The baseline scenarios described above have been implemented and evaluated using the `scripts/evaluate_baselines.py` script.
+- This script loads the `featured_dataset_phase2.csv` dataset.
+- It assumes a heat pump power of `1.0 kW` when running.
+- For cost-based rules, if `cost_p_per_kwh` is NaN (i.e., during the Gap Period), the rules are generally set to *not* run the heat pump.
+- For rules that do operate during periods of NaN cost (like "Always-On" or fixed schedules), a `DEFAULT_HIGH_COST_P_PER_KWH` (999 p/kWh) is used in the cost calculation for those hours to penalize operation during unknown price periods.
+- The script outputs a summary of total consumption (kWh), total cost (£), total carbon emissions (kgCO2), and hours run with missing data for each baseline strategy.
+- The detailed results are saved to `data/processed/baseline_evaluation_results.csv`.

 ## Setup and Usage
-(Instructions to be added)
+(Instructions to be added: This section will detail how to set up the project environment, install dependencies, and run the various scripts, including data fetching, preprocessing, and model training/evaluation.)

 ## Licensing
-(Licensing information to be added)
+(Licensing information to be added: This section will specify the license under which the project code and data are made available.)